CloudBytes-Academy/CloudBytes.dev/README.md

 No need for any virtual environment of conflicting packages.

-Alternativelly,
+Alternatively ....

-#### Cloning manually and creating a Python virtual env
+#### Cloning manually and creating a Python virtual environment

-Yeah, I'm not gonna be part of this.
+Yeah, 🤕😐I'm not gonna be part of this.
 You're on your own.

 ## Running the site locally